Health Services & Immunizations

 Medication at School

-and return to your building's school nurse.
-This is in addition to the school district's medication form
+If your student carries an EpiPen or inhaler, please complete the Permission to Carry EpiPens/Inhalers/Diabetic Supplies Form and return to your building's school nurse.
+This is in addition to the school district's Medication Permission Form.